ShivaniGosavi99/Credit-Card-Customer-Transaction-Analysis-Dashbaord-/README.md

     The business needed a centralized and real-time view of credit card financial performance.
 Key metrics like revenue, transaction volume, interest, customer         behavior, and week-over-week changes were scattered across raw SQL tables, making it difficult for stakeholders to quickly identify trends, high-performing         segments

 6.Goal of the Dashboard
-  --The goal was to build an interactive Power BI dashboard that:
+  -The goal was to build an interactive Power BI dashboard that:
-  --Provides real-time visibility into credit card performance --Tracks weekly and YTD financial metrics
+  -Provides real-time visibility into credit card performance -Tracks weekly and YTD financial metrics
-  --Allows stakeholders to analyze trends by customer demographics, card types, payment modes, and geography --Supports data-driven decision-making without manual analysis
+  -Allows stakeholders to analyze trends by customer demographics, card types, payment modes, and geography -Supports data-driven decision-making without manual analysis

 7.Walkthrough of Key Visuals (Brief)
 **KPI Cards: Display total revenue, transaction amount, transaction count, interest, activation rate, and delinquency rate